-Use Invade Bio Products in the drains.
+Invade Bio Products- Use Invade Bio Products in the drains.
 A use of a drain cleaner such as Invade Bio Gel Treatment will remove the organic debris, improving santitation.

 Remove all organic debris trapped in small cracks and crevices under the legs and bottom edges of kitchen equipment.
-The debris needs to removed, thoroughly dried and a long lasting caulk applied to seal the crack.
+The debris needs to remove, thoroughly dried and a long lasting caulk applied to seal the crack.

 Invade Hot Spot is a Microbial/Citrus Foam in an easy-to-use 16 oz aerosol.
 Hot Spot is an aerosol can that contains the same premium microbes and ingredients as InVade Bio Foam.
 The 360 degree valve allows for foam dispensing in any orientation to easily hit hard-to-reach areas.

 After breeding sources have been removed a space spray such a pyrethrins, a non residual insecticide can be applied to kill the adult flies.

 Use Fly Lights

 Another tool you could use would be insect light traps, but they attract mostly male phorid flies.
 There use involved with this type of fly would be limited except as a tool for monitoring.

 If adults do not disappear within a week further treatments or looking for other breeding sources is needed.